+33

+34

+35

+3637

+38

+39

+40

+41

+44

+45 46

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-the same jurisdiction, with some entities or people subject to a version of a rule and others subject to a different version of the rule (or no applicable rule at all).
+in place a version of a rule and others having in place a different version of the rule (or no applicable rule at all).
+It can also refer to differences among regulated entities or people within the same jurisdiction, with some entities or people subject to a version of a rule and others subject to a different version of the rule (or no applicable rule at all).
+Variation generally arises either between time periods or jurisdictions.

-An agency can learn from all of these kinds of variation.
-For example, a regulation that goes into effect in 2017 leaves the agency with two distinct time periods to compare: the years before 2017, and 2017 and beyond.
+An agency can learn from all of these kinds of variation, by comparing time periods or jurisdictions where a regulatory obligation has been imposed with time periods or jurisdictions without such a regulatory obligation.
+For example, a regulation that goes into effect in 2017

+leaves the agency with two distinct time periods to compare: the years before 2017, and 2017 and beyond.
 A rule that applies in jurisdictions X and Y but not in jurisdictions A and B leaves the agency with the ability to compare outcomes in X and Y with those in A and B, assuming the jurisdictions are comparable or that differences can be statistically controlled.
 The agency can then learn whether outcomes are improved in those time periods or jurisdictions with the regulatory obligation.
 However, agencies must be careful not to assume automatically that any differences in outcomes that they observe have been caused by the intervention of the regulation.

-Other factors that correlate with the observed outcomes might also vary across the same time periods or jurisdictions.
+42 Other factors that correlate with the observed outcomes might also vary across the same time

+43 periods or jurisdictions.